jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 all of the universal concepts exist in a world of perfection outside of this one.
 Given this background, twentieth century philosophy seems unusually small bore.
-Instead of big ideas, the past hundred years have instead seen a capitulation to a certain constrained materialist outlook.
+Instead of big ideas, the past hundred years have instead seen a capitulation to a certain constrained reductivist, materialist outlook.
 The reasons are legion - the triumph of materialist positivism in late nineteenth century thought; the rise of the analytic school of philosophy in the early twentieth century that regarded many metaphysical ideas as being nothing more than "word games"; an onward march of scientific progress that resulted in many of the core issues unders discussion being abandoned by the field of philosophy as pursuits of an essentially scientific nature.
-By midcentury, the field was dominated by set theorists, analytic philosophers, determined that everything be seen, proven and rigorously defined, and their continental mirror-cousins the deconstructionists, who were only certain that nothing was knowable.
-And if the field of philosophy itself was not so uniform and monochromatic, the major figures one might read about in the popular press certainly were.
+By midcentury, the field was dominated by set theorists and analytic philosophers, determined that everything be seen, proven and rigorously defined.
+If you didn't buy that, the only alternative taken seriously were the continental mirror-cousins, the deconstructionists, who were only certain that nothing was knowable.
+And if the field of philosophy itself was not so uniform and monochromatic as I pose, the major figures one might read about in the popular press certainly were.

 Likewise, suppose one takes take a Philosophy 101 course.
 In it, you will encounter terminology describing some of the major fields covered by